 Although ERC refund amounts are not taxable under the Internal Revenue Code §280C, the wage reduction amount pertains to the taxable year in which they were paid.
 This rule generally applies to companies who filed Form 7200 and received an ERC advance via withholding federal employment taxes.

-Receiving a payroll tax credit in 2021 is reflected on the 2021 federal tax return.
-A business that did not claim the ERC during 2020 or 2021, must file amended payroll tax returns (Form 941-x) for the years of the ERC claims and adjusting wages.
+Receiving a payroll tax credit or any other income tax credit in 2021 must be reflected on your 2021 federal tax return.
+A business that did not claim the ERC during 2020 or 2021, must file amended payroll tax returns (Form 941-x) for the years of the ERC claims and adjusting wages per employee.

 For partnerships, a revised administrative adjustment request must be filed via Form 1065-x.
-The Form 990 series is needed for nonprofits and tax-exempt organizations, while a Form 943-x is required for farmers and agricultural businesses.
+The Form 990 series is needed for nonprofits and tax-exempt organizations while filing a Form 943-x is required for farmers and agricultural businesses.

 ERC vs. PPP

-The Consolidated Appropriations Act (CAA) ensured that qualifying businesses could apply for both the ERC and PPP loan forgiveness.
+The Consolidated Appropriations Act (CAA) ensured that eligible employers could apply for both the ERC and PPP loan forgiveness.
 In fact, loan approval qualifications closely match those required to claim the ERC credit.
-Passing a gross receipts test or a government orders test related to partial or full shutdowns, however, is still required t gain eligible employer status for the refundable credit.
+Eligible businesses need to pass a gross receipts test or a government orders test related to partial or full shutdowns to gain the required status for the refundable credit.

-Double-dipping of qualifying employee wages related to Paycheck Protection Program (PPP) loans is definitely not allowed.
-Monies received via other tax-incentive programs like the Paid Leave and Family Tax Credit or Restaurant Revitalization Grant should also not be included in ERTC-eligible wages paid.
+Double-dipping of qualifying employee wages related to Paycheck Protection Program (PPP) loans is not allowed.
+Monies received via other tax-incentive programs like the Paid Sick and Family Leave Tax Credit or Restaurant Revitalization Grant should also not be included in ERTC-eligible wages paid.

 ERC Claim

-The ERC’s allowable tax credit per employee was substantially increased in 2021.
-Businesses are now able to claim wages paid equal to 70% of $10,000 per qualifying quarter.
+The allowable tax credit per employee was substantially increased for businesses eligible to claim the employee retention credit in 2021.
+ERC-eligible wages paid to employees can now equal to 70% of $10,000 per qualifying quarter.
 While the maximum 2021 refund is $21,000 per employee, it can be claimed for up to 500 or fewer full-time employees and an unlimited number of part-time ones.
-When combined with a $5,000 credit from 2020, a grand total of $26,000 per employee can be gained from this valuable tax credit.
+When combined with a $5,000 credit from 2020, a total of $26,000 per employee can be gained from this valuable tax credit.

 The Infrastructure Investment and Jobs Act, unfortunately, called for the end of the Employee Retention Credit, but even recovery startup businesses have up to three years to make a claim.
 If your business had a significant decline in gross receipts, this is a lot easier to prove than supply chain disruptions or difficulty with business travel or group meetings.